mixlo/anglerfish-maze/README.txt

 -- GENERAL INFORMATION

 The game is started by opening the page Welcome_Page.html.
 From there you use the menus to navigate through the pages of the game.
+When in game, a Pause menu can be accessed by pressing Escape, in which the player can choose to resume playing, mute/unmute sound or quit to main menu (there should probably be instructions for this somewhere in the actual game as well, it's on our TODO list...).

 The game uses the browser's localStorage to store settings such as language and if the sound is muted.
 If something gets messed up with the settings and